OpenMDAO/dymos/dymos/docs/feature_reference/phases/variables.rst

 At the phase level, we assume that states evolve continuously such that they can be modeled as a series of one or more polynomials.
 The phase duration is broken into one or more *segments* on which each state (and each dynamic control) is modeled as a polynomial.
 The order of the polynomial is specified using the *transcription_order* method.
-In |project|, the minimum state transcription order is 3.
+In Dymos, the minimum state transcription order is 3.

 Users can specify bounds, scaling, and units of the state variables with the